Trails in the Loire

 Andre Cuzel

-Come feel the altitude change in the land of the Greens
+Come test the elevation in the land of the Greens

-You might think the 42 is limited to a legendary football team and former coal mines, but let me tell you, you're on the wrong track, my friend.
-This department of nearly 4800 km² is a true wild playground for nature lovers seeking to challenge their legs and dazzle their eyes 🌿.
-Here, we don't joke about effort, but we do know how to welcome you with a warmth that will make you instantly forget your cramps and blisters 🔥.
-Whether you're a pure climber or a fan of rolling trails, the trail in the Loire has some big surprises and a unique atmosphere that you won't find anywhere else, take it from an expert.
+You might think the 42 is all about a legendary soccer team and former coal mines, but let me tell you you're on the wrong track, my friend.
+This department spans nearly 4,800 km² and is a true wild playground for nature lovers looking to challenge their legs and their eyes 🌿.
+Here, we don't joke about effort, but we know how to welcome with a warmth that will make you instantly forget your cramps and blisters 🔥.
+Whether you're a true climber or a fan of rolling trails, the trail in the Loire promises great surprises and an atmosphere you won't find anywhere else, trust an expert.

-If you come running here, prepare to hear the "Gaga," a Stéphanois dialect as delightful as a cold post-race beer 🍺.
-If a volunteer yells for you to watch out for the "babet," don't look for a local Loch Ness monster, it's just a pine cone lying on the trail!
-Saint-Étienne, the prefecture, has transformed its industrial past into a present focused on design and culture, much like you when you swap your old torn jogging pants for cutting-edge compression gear 👕.
-The climate is semi-continental, meaning it can be very hot in the Forez plain in summer and freezing cold on the crests in winter, so manage your equipment well ❄️.
-Keep an eye out for biodiversity, as the Pilat Regional Natural Park is home to protected species like the Eurasian Eagle-Owl and even some signs of the wolf's return, enough to motivate you to run faster if you hear something suspicious in the bushes 🐺.
+If you come to run here, be prepared to hear the "Gaga," this delightful Stéphanois dialect as tasty as a cold post-race beer 🍺.
+If a volunteer shouts at you to watch out for the "babet," don't look for a local Loch Ness monster, it's just a pinecone lying on the trail!
+Saint-Étienne, the prefecture, has managed to transform its industrial past into a present focused on design and culture, much like you when you transition from your old, worn tracksuit to your latest compression gear 👕.
+The climate here is semi-continental, meaning you can get very hot in the Forez plain in summer and freeze your butt on the ridges in winter, so manage your equipment wisely ❄️.
+In terms of biodiversity, stay alert, as the Pilat Regional Natural Park houses protected species like the Eurasian Eagle-Owl and even some traces of the return of wolves, enough to motivate you to run faster if you hear a suspicious noise in the bushes 🐺.

-Geography-wise, you're in for a treat with the Loire Gorges meandering majestically and the peaks of the Pilat watching you from afar like peace judges 🔭.
-It's in this area that you'll find the famous Crêt de la Perdrix, the highest point of the massif at 1432 meters altitude, ideal for working on your VMA on hilly terrain.
-Don't forget that this department was the site of the first railway line in France in 1827 between Saint-Étienne and Andrézieux, so run like a steam locomotive on the singles 🚂.
-If you’re looking for a nature race, in the forest or the mountain, you'll be thrilled by the diversity of landscapes, ranging from beech-fir forests to high-altitude moors that sometimes resemble the Scottish Highlands, minus the rain (well, it depends on the day) 🌧️.
+Geographically, you're in for a treat with the Loire Gorges winding majestically and the peaks of the Pilat watching over from afar like peace judges 🔭.
+It's in this area that you'll find the famous Crêt de la Perdrix, the highest point of the massif at 1,432 meters above sea level, perfect for working on your uphill VO2 max.
+Don't forget this is the department where the very first rail line in France was built in 1827 between Saint-Étienne and Andrézieux, so it's your turn to race like a steam locomotive on the trails 🚂.
+If you're looking for a nature run, in the forest or mountains, you'll be delighted by the variety of landscapes, from beech and fir woods to alpine heaths that sometimes evoke the Scottish Highlands, minus the rain (well, that depends on the day) 🌧️.

-Afraid of hitting a wall at the thirtieth kilometer?
-Impossible here, because local gastronomy is the best fuel in the world (according to a non-scientific study conducted by myself).
-You can mentally recharge by thinking about a slice of Praluline, a brioche with pink pralines originating from Roanne that gives you more energy than a doubtful chemical gel 🍬.
-And if you prefer savory, the Fourme from Montbrison awaits you at the finish line to replenish your calcium and healthy fat stocks 🧀.
-The department also hosts the largest Le Corbusier site in Europe at Firminy, proof that you can love architectural concrete and virgin forest at the same time 🏗️.
-Regarding the altitude change, don't underestimate the Monts du Forez, because even though they're not the Alps, they'll make your calves burn just enough to remind you that you're alive ⚡.
-It's also the land of Honoré d'Urfé, author of "L'Astrée," the first novel of French literature, which is ironic, given you'll likely cross many streams with wet feet 💧.
+Worried you'll hit a wall at kilometer thirty?
+Impossible here, because local gastronomy is the best fuel in the world (according to a non-scientific study conducted by yours truly).
+You can mentally recharge by thinking of a slice of Praluline, this brioche with pink pralines originating from Roanne that will give you more energy than a dubious chemical gel 🍬.
+And if you prefer savory, the Fourme of Montbrison awaits at the finish to restock your calcium and good fat reserves 🧀.
+The department also hosts the largest Le Corbusier site in Europe in Firminy, proving you can love architectural concrete and the virgin forest at the same time 🏗️.
+As for elevation, don't underestimate the Monts du Forez, because even if they're not the Alps, they burn the calves just enough to remind you you're alive ⚡.
+It's also the land of Honoré d'Urfé, author of "L'Astrée," the first sprawling novel in French literature, which is ironic when you think you'll likely cross quite a few streams with wet feet 💧.

-Speaking of champions, the 42 has talent to spare and lungs of steel.
-We can't help but think of Adeline Roche, originally from Roanne and world trail champion, who wore out her shoes on these same trails before conquering the world, a true source of inspiration for us all 🌍.
-To follow in her footsteps, check out the trail calendar that is packed with must-see gems.
-You can't miss the legendary SaintéLyon, the oldest ultra race linking Saint-Étienne to Lyon at night, a frozen and muddy adventure every trail runner must experience at least once to understand mixed pain and joy 🔦.
-If you prefer running during the day, the Pilat Trail in Véranne offers you breathtaking views over the Rhône Valley and the Alps in the distance.
-The Trail des Balcons de la Loire in Chambles is an absolute must for its plunging views over the river, as is the Trail de la Fourme which combines sport and terroir in a festive atmosphere 🐮.
-Finally, the Trail des 7 Monts lets you discover the surroundings of Septème with a challenging yet magnificent course.
+Let's talk champions, because the 42 has a lot of talent and lungs of steel.
+We naturally think of Adeline Roche, a native of Roanne and world trail champion, who broke in her shoes on these very trails before conquering the world, a true inspiration for us all 🌍.
+To follow in her footsteps, check out the trail calendar full of essential gems.
+You definitely can't miss the legendary SaintéLyon, the oldest ultra race connecting Saint-Étienne and Lyon at night, an icy and muddy adventure that every trail runner should experience at least once to understand the mixed pain and joy 🔦.
+If you prefer running by day, the Pilat Trail in Véranne offers breathtaking views over the Rhône valley and the Alps in the distance.
+The Trail des Balcons de la Loire in Chambles is an absolute must for its stunning views of the river, as is the Trail de la Fourme, combining sport and local flavor in a festive atmosphere 🐮.
+Lastly, the Trail des 7 Monts will introduce you to the surroundings of Septème with a challenging yet beautiful course.

 Should it rain or snow

-Find at a glance the entire trail calendar in the Loire
+Get a quick overview of the complete trail calendar in the Loire